 Recommended Frequency: Post 2-3 microneedling-focused Reels per week, alternating between educational content, before/after reveals, and patient experience videos.

-5. Google Ads Targeting "Microneedling Cost [City]" and "Microneedling for Acne Scars"
+5. Google Ads Targeting Treatment Cost and Condition Keywords

 Unlike Botox (which has advertising restrictions due to being a prescription medicine), microneedling can be freely advertised on Google Ads and Meta platforms.
 This gives your MedSpa a significant advantage: you can run direct-response campaigns targeting high-intent keywords without worrying about LegitScript certification or brand name restrictions.